m-lamonaca/programming-notes/DotNet/C#/C#.md

 ### Assembly

 The `Assembly` class defines three context-sensitive static methods that each return an `Assembly`.
-The `GetEntryAssembly` method returns the object representing the EXE file containing the program’s `Main` method.
+The `GetEntryAssembly` method returns the object representing the EXE file containing the program's `Main` method.
-The `GetExecutingAssembly` method returns the assembly that contains the method from which it has benn called it.
+The `GetExecutingAssembly` method returns the assembly that contains the method from which it has been called it.
 `GetCallingAssembly` walks up the stack by one level, and returns the assembly containing the code that called the method that called `GetCallingAssembly`.

 To inspect an assembly info use the `ReflectionOnlyLoadFrom` (or `ReflectionOnlyLoad`) method of the `Assembly` class.
-This loads the assembly in such a way that it's poossible to inspect its type information, but no code in the assembly will execute, nor will any assemblies it depends on be loaded automatically.
+This loads the assembly in such a way that it's possible to inspect its type information, but no code in the assembly will execute, nor will any assemblies it depends on be loaded automatically.

 <!-- TODO: Page 570 of "Ian Griffiths - Programming C# 8.0 - Build Cloud, Web, and Desktop Applications.pdf" MethodInfo, Type, TypeInfo, MethodBase, ConstructorInfo, ParameterInfo, FiledInfo, PropertyInfo, EventInfo -->